wagner2010/gsoc/templates/ideas-page-prema.md

 ###  Write a blog post highlighting Yellowbrick for a Machine Learning project.
 #### Abstract

 The student would write a blogpost highlighting Yellowbrick for a machine learning project using a data source/domain of her choice.
-The purpose of this project is for the student to use a machine learning task (i.e. regression, classification, clustering etc.) and dataset(s) of her choice to highlight the role and benefits of using the opensource project Yellowbrick in the student's machine learning workflow.
+The purpose of this project is for the student to use a machine learning task (i.e. regression, classification, clustering etc.) and dataset(s) of her choice to highlight the role and benefits of using the open source project Yellowbrick in the student's machine learning workflow.
 As long as sound data science principles are applied, the student will be given wide latitude for content and machine learning tasks applied (i.e. a traditional blogpost, a YouTube video series, etc.).

 #### Technical Details
 The student would write a blog post based upon a data science project highlighting Yellowbrick for machine learning and visualization.
 The student would go through the data science pipeline (problem statement, hypothesis, ingestion, storage, wrangling, statistical exploration, model selection, machine learning and visualization).
-The blog post would center around this process.
+The blog post would center on this process.
 For more information on this project, please reference this issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/691).